BayLibre/android_kernel_common/Documentation/filesystems/fscrypt.rst

   - FSCRYPT_POLICY_FLAG_IV_INO_LBLK_64: See `IV_INO_LBLK_64
     policies`_.
 This is mutually exclusive with DIRECT_KEY and is not supported on v1 policies.
+  - FSCRYPT_POLICY_FLAG_HW_WRAPPED_KEY: This flag denotes that this policy uses a hardware-wrapped key.
+If set, the files will only be unlockable by a wrapped key tied to the specific hardware, and only when the filesystem is mounted with the "inlinecrypt" mount option.
+This flag is only supported if the hardware supports it, the encryption policy is v2, and the IV_INO_LBLK_64 flag is also set.
+See `Hardware-wrapped keys`_ for more information.

 - For v2 encryption policies, ``__reserved`` must be zeroed.